– the small business guide to managing people and employment law

 Written by Ariadne Associates founder and director Simon Jones, it can be read either as a general HR overview, or in standalone sections dealing with specific issues.
 Throughout it takes a level-headed and fair approach to people management that’ll help you create and maintain happy working relationships.

-Described by HR Zone as “a common sense view of all aspects of employing staff“, the first edition was also praised by reviewers on Amazon who called it “a brilliant quick guide…small business-friendly [and] practical” and “written in straightforward everyday language”
+Shortlisted for the Chartered Management Institute Management Book of the Year 2018, Happy Working Relationships was described by HR Zone as “a common sense view of all aspects of employing staff“.
+The first edition was also praised by reviewers on Amazon who called it “a brilliant quick guide…small business-friendly [and] practical” and “written in straightforward everyday language”

 The new expanded and updated edition is now available as a paperback and Kindle e-book.
 What’s more, if you order the paperback version direct you’ll save £3 on the cover price – simply click on the PayPal “Buy Now” button below